 • MNA sampling of groundwater will be conducted annually for three years following completion of excavation efforts at the MOC.
-Additional sampling will be conducted at five-year intervals until RAOs are met.
+Additional sampling will be conducted at

-- An LUC is required at Site 13 in the form of a Deed Notice to inform landowners that groundwater should not be used as a drinking water source until RAOs are met. - Periodic reviews are required until RAOs are met. - Maintenance of monitoring wells will be conducted, as needed, based on periodic reviews.
+• An LUC is required at Site 13 in the form of a Deed Notice to inform landowners that groundwater should not be used as a drinking water source until RAOs are met.

+• Periodic reviews are required until RAOs are met.

+• Maintenance of monitoring wells will be conducted, as needed, based on periodic reviews.